kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/bem@dRDmS072xeNLX7p_X565w.md

 # BEM

-BEM (Block, Element, Modifier) is a way to name CSS classes in HTML.
-It helps developers see how HTML and CSS relate in a project.
-The goal is to make CSS more modular, reusable, and easier to understand, especially in large projects, by creating clear, consistent naming rules.
+BEM (Block, Element, Modifier) is a CSS naming methodology creating clear relationships between HTML and CSS.
+Makes styles more modular, reusable, and understandable through consistent naming conventions.
+Especially valuable for large projects requiring maintainable code.

 Visit the following resources to learn more: